adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/firstapp_pc.md

 won't have to think too much about them again.
 The Android and iOS build tools and simulators will just work.

+If you would rather develop code on your mac, the next chapter is for you - it gets into the nitty gritty of developing the exact same app, but using Xamarin Studio instead.

-The next 7 chapters each take one aspect of the cloud services that can be provided to mobile apps and explores it in detail, using an Azure Mobile App as a beginning.
+The following 7 chapters each take one aspect of the cloud services that can be provided to mobile apps and explores it in detail, using an Azure Mobile App as a beginning.
 You can jump around at this point, but be aware that we expect you to cover these topics in order.
 If you do the data chapter before covering authentication, it's likely you will have missed